 Just like the real thing, diamond tattoos are “forever”.
 The diamond is a symbol of permanence, love, strength, and transformation; these same associations can be made with diamond tattoos.
 Because of their symmetrical, geometric shape, diamond tattoos can be the perfect centerpiece or addition to a large-scale tattoo, or a hidden, more discreet tattoo.

 Just like any other tattoo, a diamond tattoo can vary in the meaning it has to the wearer.
 It’s not uncommon for a newlywed couple to have their wedding bands tattooed on their ring fingers, accentuated by a sparkling diamond tattoo.

 Diamonds are a result of carbon material being exposed to extraordinary pressure and heat deep in the earth; it’s a massive transformation that turns something ugly into something highly desirable.
-This same transformation can be used as the significance in a diamond tattoo, representing a life changing transformation or event that has altered the course of ones life.
+This same transformation can be used as the significance of a diamond tattoo, representing a life-changing transformation or event that has altered the course of one’s life.

 As beautiful as they are, diamonds are also very controversial.
 Diamond mining in Africa has raised quite a few eyebrows in the last 20 years due to harsh working conditions in the middle of the war-torn nations.
 Without getting too political, a realistic diamond tattoo can give you the same gorgeous, permanent allure, without any moral or ethical qualms in regards to its creation.